flant/jekyll_remote_plantuml_plugin/README.md

 # Jekyll Remote PlantUML Plugin

-The plugin includes local/remote PlantUML diagrams into your pages, works only with an external PlantUML server (http://www.plantuml.com/plantuml by default) — PlantUML jar installed locally not required.
+The plugin includes local/remote PlantUML diagrams into your pages, works only with an external PlantUML server (http://www.plantuml.com/plantuml by default) — PlantUML jar installed locally is not required.

 ## Usage